 First and foremost, I am a follower of my Lord and Savior, Jesus Christ.
 That one fact colors and influences everything else I do, say, or am.

 I delight in my family.
-I have been married to a pastor for forty years, thus the title "Lady" -- as our church currently calls its pastors' wives.
+I have been married to a pastor for forty-one years, thus the title "Lady" -- as our church currently calls its pastors' wives.
 (I like the title -- it reminds me to act like one!)
 I gave birth to three children, who are now married and *giving us* an abundance of grandchildren - nineteen, so far!
 We live a wonderful life on the Central Coast of California.